eveseat/seat/.github/ISSUE_TEMPLATE/core_bug.md

 ## Logs

-*Please attach the content of the following files to your bugs report :*
+*Please attach the content of the following files to your bugs report:*
  - *laravel-{date}.log (this file will contains all information regarding to error in code)*
  - *eseye-{date}.log (this file will contains all information regarding eseye endpoint, methods and attached HTTP response code)*

-*Those files can be found in the following directory : `/var/www/seat/storage/logs/`* *(for detailed instructions about how to retrieve them on either blade or Docker installation, please refer to the [documentation](https://eveseat.github.io/docs/troubleshooting/#checking-log-files))*
+*Those files can be found in the following directory: `/var/www/seat/storage/logs/`* *(for detailed instructions about how to retrieve them on either blade or Docker installation, please refer to the [documentation](https://eveseat.github.io/docs/troubleshooting/#checking-log-files))*

 *In case you're not providing the complete file, please surround the content with three grave accent before and after the content (```)*